spillz/eskv/README.md

 most modern devices.

-The goal of the ESKV project is to provide a glimpse of the potential of the Kivy framework on the web and to scratch my personal itch of converting old Kivy desektop and phone apps to equivalent webapps.
+The goal of the ESKV project is to provide a glimpse of the potential of the Kivy framework on the web and to scratch my personal itch of converting old Kivy desktop and phone apps to equivalent webapps.
 If you're looking to quickly prototype a simple canvas-based User Interfaces, give it a try.
 But if you're looking to build real world webapps for paying clients you will want React, Svelte or dozens